 Here are some of the most commonly used MySQL permissions:

-Each of these permissions can be assigned individually or in combination, depending on the user’s role and responsibilities.
+Each permission can be assigned individually or in combination, depending on the user’s role and responsibilities.

 To create a new user in MySQL, use the CREATE USER statement: